Nonquantum Information Gain from Higher-order Correlation Functions: Large- approximation

-Thus, we have a large-$k$ behaviour, where the only $k$-dependence is given by the ratio $R$, yielding a general lower bound of $P(R)$.
-To formulate this implicite solution with explicite functions, we calculate the derivative $P'(R)$ to obtain
+Thus, we have a large-$k$ behaviour, where the only $k$-dependence is given via $g^{(k)}_\text{min}$ in $R$, yielding a general lower bound of $P_\text{min}(R)$.
+To formulate this implicite solution with explicite functions, we calculate the derivative $P'_\text{min}(R)$ to obtain